grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 This file format proposes two fields for the privacy policy.
 One or both can be used, depending on the policy format.

-`Entity: NAME,COUNTRY_CODE`
+`Entity: NAME`
+`Entity-country: COUNTRY_CODE`

-The entity issuing the privacy policy.
-A name that contains a comma should escape the comma as `\,`.
+The legal name of the entity issuing the privacy policy.
 The country code should follow 2-letter ISO 3166-1.

+The current and historical mapping of hostname to entity can be used as a canonical key to associate privacy reputation or enforcement actions similar to a certificate authority.
+This proposal does not outline what a privacy authority would look like.

 `Privacy-policy-text: URL`